proxeeus/quests/README.md

 ============

 - What are those?
 They're basically a set of faux-players/NPCs spawning all around Norrath in order to simulate players.
-They've got the blue nameplates, have their own randomized set of race/class/names/equipment etc. They're "^invitable" by real players in order to help building a bot group/raid force easily.
+They've got the blue nameplates, have their own randomized set of race/class/names/equipment etc. They're "^invitable" by real players in order to help building a bot (as in, EQEmu Bots) group/raid force easily.

 - How?
 Player Bots are, at first, technically separate from the embedded EQEmu Bots.
 Behind the scenes, they're actually invisible NPCs with some customizations here and there, dynamically generated at spawn-time.
 These broadly include, but are not limited to: